-A. Cash held in savings and checking accounts, safe deposit boxes, certificates of deposits.

-Note: Health Savings Accounts (HSA) are considered an asset.
+1. Cash held in savings, checking accounts, safe deposit boxes, certificates of deposits, and Health Savings Accounts are considered an asset.

-For savings accounts, use the current balance in the account.
-For checking accounts, use the average balance for the last six months.
+For verification, a minimum of one statement that reflects the current balance of banking/financial accounts is sufficient.
 Assets held in foreign countries are also considered assets.

-B. Prepaid Debit Cards
+2. Prepaid Debit Cards